SMByC/CCD-Plugin/Readme.md

 Landsat always uses the Collection 2 QA bands: CFmask (`QA_PIXEL`) for fill, cloud, dilated cloud, cloud shadow, snow and — on Landsat 8/9 only — cirrus; `QA_RADSAT` for saturation; and the per-sensor haze product (`SR_ATMOS_OPACITY` for TM/ETM+, `SR_QA_AEROSOL` for OLI/OLI-2).
-The cloud *confidence* bits are deliberately not used, so low and medium confidence clear pixels are kept.
-Reflectance outside the valid range is dropped, and Landsat 7 pixels bordering the SLC-off scan gaps are eroded away.
+The cloud *confidence* bits are deliberately not used, so low and medium confidence clear pixels are kept, and reflectance outside the valid range is dropped.
+The Landsat 7 SLC-off scan gaps are fill, so the QA fill bit already removes them.

 For Sentinel-2 the mask is selectable in *Advanced settings*: